0xcuriousapple/paaradarshak-chainrunner/README.md

 ### We are not Aduitorium

 Hi, This is Abhishek, team member of **Paaradarshak** (Project listed above).
-When we sent this submission to community for review.
+When we sent this submission to the community for review.
 Some members thought that we are similar to Previous ETH India winner [**Aduitorium**](https://devfolio.co/submissions/aduitorium).
 But we are different from each other, let's see the difference.